Revival Centres International: British Israelism and statements on racism

-The Revival Centres International statement about British Israelism is that it draws together biblical and historical clues identifying The Anglo Saxon Celtic peoples as the Lost Tribes of Israel, and that countries comprising Anglo Saxon Celtic peoples are therefore inheritors of God's promises to the Old Testament nation of Israel.
+The Revival Centres International statement about British Israelism is that it draws together biblical and historical clues identifying The Anglo Saxon Celtic peoples as the Lost Tribes of Israel, and that countries comprising majority Anglo Saxon Celtic peoples are therefore inheritors of God's promises to the Old Testament nation of Israel.
 They believe God's intention for Israel was that they would be a blessing to all the families (nations, ethnic groupings etc.) of the earth, not that they would form some kind of master race.
 Some of these "British Israel" identifying features include linking emblems of modern-day nations to Israel emblems from the Bible, such as the UK Royal coat of arms and the seal of the president of the United States.
 The identifications also includes links of the mottos of the emblems to biblical descriptions.

-Revival Centres has stated they believe all human beings have been created in the image of God; they have equal value in God's sight, and that salvation is open to all human beings.
-They noted that they have members from all major ethnic groups and that church members share fellowship with members from all ethnic groups and intermarry.
+The Revival Centres believes all human beings have been created in the image of God; they have equal value in God's sight, and that salvation is open to all.
+They note they have members from all major ethnic groups and that church members share fellowship with members from all ethnic groups and intermarry.

-The British Israel theory of racial and national identity has been discredited on biblical, historical, ethnological, philological, linguistic and archaeological grounds, but it remains an important point of belief for the Revival Centres International.
+The British Israel theory of racial and national identity has been discredited on biblical, historical, ethnological, genetic, philological, linguistic and archaeological grounds, but it remains an important point of belief for the Revival Centres International.
+Critically, the British Israel message was racially and nationally motivated from its invention in the 18th century, and consolidation in the 1850s.
+It provided a justification for the colonial expansion of the British Empire, and was promoted in earnest within the Church of England after the Second World War to bolster the belief that Great Britain and her dominions were favored by God, in spite of the rapidly declining influence of said Empire.

 Seal of the president of the United States: "E pluribus unum" -out of many, one.